legluondunet/MyLittleLutrisScripts/Unreal Tournament 2004/README.md

 # Unreal Tournament - GOG - Windows
 ### Description:
-Play "Unreal Tournament 2004" provided by Steam on Linux!
+Play "Unreal Tournament 2004" provided by GOG on Linux!
 ### Technical notes:
 - This game uses default GOG CDKey.
 But to play multiplayer games, you will need to ask for your personal CDKey to GOG here: http://www.gog.com/support/contact/technical_issues_with_games/unreal_tournament_2004_ece